National Women's Soccer League: Current teams

-The 12 NWSL teams are spread across the United States.
-Each club is allowed a minimum of 20 players on their roster, with a maximum of 22 players (26 including supplemental players) allowed at any time during the season.
+The NWSL teams are spread across the United States.
+Each club is allowed a minimum of 20 players on their roster, with a maximum of 22 players (26 when including supplemental players) allowed at any time during the season.

-Originally, each team's roster included up to three allocated American national team players, up to two allocated Mexico women's national team players, and up to two allocated Canadian national team players via the NWSL Player Allocation and subsequent trades.
-In addition, each team has four spots each season available for international players; these spots may be traded to other teams.
-The remaining roster spots must be filled by domestic players from the United States.
-Teams fill their rosters via a number of drafts and 4–6 discovery player signings.
-Mexico no longer allocates players to the NWSL, having established its own women's league in 2017, and the numbers of allocated players and international players on each team vary each year due to trades.
-Effective with the 2022 season, the player allocation system has been abolished.
+Originally, each team's roster included up to three allocated United States national team players, up to two allocated Mexico women's national team players, and up to two allocated Canadian national team players via the NWSL Player Allocation and subsequent trades.
+In addition, each team had four spots each season available for international players; these spots could be traded to other teams.
+The remaining roster spots were required to be filled by domestic players from the United States.
+Teams filled their rosters via a number of drafts and 4–6 discovery player signings.
+Mexico stopped allocating players to the NWSL, having established its own women's league in 2017, and the numbers of allocated players and international players on each team varied each year due to trades.
+Effective with the 2022 season, the player allocation system has been fully abolished.

-Of the 12 teams that will contest the 2023 season, three are affiliated with men's Major League Soccer teams, two are affiliated with men's teams of the United Soccer League, one is affiliated with a French Ligue 1 team (as well as its women's counterpart in the Division 1 Féminine), and six are independent.
+Of the 14 teams contesting the 2025 season, six are affiliated with men's Major League Soccer teams, two are affiliated with men's teams of the United Soccer League, one is part of a global portfolio of women's soccer clubs owned by Michele Kang, and seven are independent.